 But while we knew fillers could help with nasolabial folds (those lines around your mouth), or to plump up your lips, there are apparently loads of other ways they can be put to good use.
 “Fillers are no longer used just to fill,” says dermatologic surgeon Dr. Neil Sadick.
-“They’re used for structural rejuvenation to replace the structure of the fat pads that undergo volume loss beginning in the 2nd or 3rd decade.”
-Which means, your face starts to fall apart as early as your 20’s.
+“They’re used for structural rejuvenation to replace the structure of the fat pads that undergo volume loss beginning in the second or third decade.”
+Which means your face starts to fall apart as early as your 20s.
 Fun!

-“You can add volume under the eyes as well [as in nasolabial folds].
-The common fillers utilized for that are Restylane, Juvederm or Belotero,” he says.
-We have a number of friends who have used fillers in small amounts where their under eye bags meet their cheeks to help even it all out and make the bags look less noticeable.
+“You can add volume under the eyes as well [as with nasolabial folds].
+The common fillers utilized for that are Restylane, Juvederm, or Belotero,” he says.
+We have a number of friends who have used fillers in small amounts where their under-eye bags meet their cheeks to help even it all out and make the bags look less noticeable.

 For acne scars:

 “For acne scars, the new kid on the block is Bellafill,” says Sadick.
 “It improves the contour of scars and also enables the body to generate new collagen.
 Sculptra is another product that can be used for this, as well.”

 Raise your hand if you never worried about your cleavage wrinkle creeping up your chest.
 Same.
 Well, start worrying.
 “Fillers can also be used in the décolletage area for the neck and chest for the fine lines and crinkling in this area,” he says.
 “The fillers most commonly used for these areas are Sculptra, for chest rejuvenation.”